Cultural Differences in Communication may cause several serious concerns that might affect your business and the working relationship.

+In some cultures, eye contact is important, whereas in a few cultures eye contact is disrespectful.
 For example, in the US, it’s common decency to look someone in the eye when they’re talking to you.
 In Indonesia, the opposite is true.
 In fact, maintaining direct eye contact is seen as disrespectful.

 Certain hand gestures can be offensive in different countries, too.
 While a thumbs up or a victory sign may seem innocent to you, it can be extremely rude to others.